antrikshdhand/thesis/README.md

-# thesis-uatr
+# Underwater Acoustic Target Recognition with DeepShip

-Codebase for my thesis in underwater acoustic target recognition
+This repository holds all the code for my thesis project on underwater acoustic target recognition (UATR).
+This repository would make for a great starting point for any future researchers looking to get involved in the field.
+I will endeavour to document my processes to the best of my ability, making it easy to understand for someone completely new to the field, as I was at the beginning of my thesis.